nest/ode-toolbox/doc/index.rst

 The JSON file and Python dictionary are completely equivalent in content and form, described in the :ref:`Input` section below.

-Several boolean flags can additionally be passed; when ode-toolbox is used via its API, these exist as function parameters (\ :python:`odetoolbox.analysis(indict, disable_stiffness_check=True, ...)`), whereas if the command line is used, they can be passed as arguments (:bash:`./ode-analyzer.py --disable_stiffness_check ...`).
+Several boolean flags can additionally be passed; when ODE-toolbox is used via its API, these exist as function parameters (\ :python:`odetoolbox.analysis(indict, disable_stiffness_check=True, ...)`), whereas if the command line is used, they can be passed as arguments (:bash:`./ode-analyzer.py --disable_stiffness_check ...`).

 .. list-table::
    :header-rows: 1